EmbraceLife/fastdebug/mds/lib/src_fastai_000_torch_core.md

 print('rewinds: {0:3.3f} {1:3.3f} {2:3.3f}'.format(*rewinds))
 ```

-Notice that olds, and rewinds are alos both equal to each other.
+Notice that olds, and rewinds are also both equal to each other.
 From this  we can see that everything in the ```with``` blocks did not update the state outside of the block.
 Inside of the block, the state is reset for any particular seed, so for the same seed you should get the same random number generator results.

 Note: It is important to remember that classes like ``` Dataloader``` have internal random number generators, and ```no_random``` will have no effect on those random number generators.